-This gasoline-powered auger is ideal for making holes up to six inches wide in soft sand or loose soil without a lot of rocks or tree roots.
-This machine has 55 foot pounds of torque.
+This gasoline-powered auger is ideal for making holes up to six inches wide in soft sand or loose soil without any clay, rocks, or tree roots.
+This machine is a 1 person operated machine and is not very powerful.
+This machine only has 55 foot pounds of torque.
 WARNING: Striking buried obstructions such as tree roots, rocks and other debris at any specific engine operating speed can cause the hole digger to transmit reactionary type "impact" loads to the operator.
 Effects are alike to that of utilizing a common electric drill and is termed as kickback.
 If the operator begins to feel a loss of control, they must push themselves away from the ground auger.
 Because of possible "kickback" forces the operator should loosely control this unit.

 This variable speed auger has forward and reverse auger rotation with three handlebar positions; two for normal drilling and one for close up drilling and towing.
 The drilling head pivots from side to side for drilling on uneven terrain.
 While in use, no torque is transferred to the operator.